seejohnrun/seejohnrun.github.io/_posts/2011-02-12-codeigniter-model-instances.markdown

 This change will allow people to use their Models more intuitivel.

 Imagine the really common case where we have a User with many comments.
-Before, we d write code like this:
+Before, we'd write code like this:

 ``` php
 <?php